-Before deciding on what terms they will offer you a mortgage loan, lenders must know two things about you: your ability to pay back the loan, and if you will pay it back.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to find out two things about you: whether you can repay the loan, and if you will pay it back.
+To understand whether you can repay, they look at your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company formulated the first FICO score to assess creditworthines.
+We've written more on FICO here.

-Credit scores only consider the info in your credit reports.
-They never consider income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
+Credit scores only assess the info in your credit profile.
+They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is today.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other personal factors.
+"Profiling" was as bad a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding any other personal factors.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score considers both positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to build a score.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your credit to build an accurate score.
 Some people don't have a long enough credit history to get a credit score.
-They may need to spend a little time building a credit history before they apply for a loan.
+They may need to spend some time building a credit history before they apply.

-Hometown Financial Services can answer your questions about credit reporting.
-Call us at (772) 252-6724.
+Hometown Financial Services can answer questions about credit reports and many others.
+Call us: (772) 252-6724.